 The Braziers Park stop is not listed on timetables.
 It’s between Woodcote and Wallingford and is known as ‘Ipsden Turn’ by the bus drivers – but you should also ask for Braziers Park as there are 2 stops called Ipsden turn.
 It’s the first one if you are coming from Reading and the second if you are coming from Oxford.

-From Reading railway station, leave the station at the main entrance, cross the road opposite and you will see some bus stands, make your way to bus stop SB.
+From Reading railway station, leave the station at the main entrance, look toward the road and you will see some bus stands on the right, walk past the big brown office building on the right to bus stop SB.
 The X39 takes approximately 25 minutes.
 The X40 turns off for a loop of Woodcote before rejoining the X39 route, so takes 5-10 minutes longer.

 The bus drivers are usually very friendly and helpful – if you ask them to, they will try to let you know when they are approaching Braziers’ stop.
-If you’re on the X39, you will see a sign for Woodcote approximately 3 minutes before reaching the Braziers stop, you will pass a parking layby on the left with an airfield sign – ring the bell.
+If you’re on the X39, you will see a sign for Woodcote approximately 3 minutes before reaching the Braziers stop, you will pass a parking layby on the left with an airfield sign on a long downward hill – ring the bell.
+The stop is at the crossroads at the bottom of the hill.
 The X40 will take the Woodcote turn and spend 5-10 minutes travelling to Woodcote and back, so when you reach the main road again and turn left, you’ll be 3 minutes from the Braziers stop and can ring the bell.
+If you should miss the stop it’s better to go on to Wallingford to wait for a return bus.

 Travelling by bus from Oxford